Hibobulle2021/Hibobulle2021/README.md

 - 👋 Hi, I’m @Hibo Abdi
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning cybersecurty Managment
+- 🌱 I’m currently learning cybersecurty
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Hibo.bulle21@gmail.com